 Manchester United Foundation support the teaching of PE.
 This helps to raise aspirations, improve attendance and ensures quality first teaching of PE.
-In addition to this, the foundation are also able to support our disadvantaged families in other areas such as the provision of hats and scarves; coats; slow cookers (and recipe cards) as well as many other opportunities.
+In addition to this, the foundation are also able to support our disadvantaged families in other areas such as the provision of hats and scarves; coats; slow cookers (and recipe cards) as well as providing many other opportunities such as pantomime and sporting tickets.